simplecov-ruby/simplecov/README.md

    ```

    If you're making a Rails application, SimpleCov comes with built-in configurations (see below for information on
-   profiles) that will get you started with groups for your Controllers, Views, Models and Helpers.
+   profiles) that will get you started with groups for your Controllers, Models and Helpers.
 To use it, the
    first two lines of your test_helper should be like this:

    ```ruby